 I have mostly been interested in converting […] Continue reading

-The IOTAP Research Center at Malmö University has a tradition of interdisciplinary and involving researchers from different backgrounds and expertise.
+The IOTAP research center at Malmö University has a tradition of working interdisciplinary and involving researchers from different backgrounds and expertise.
 This is one of the reasons why PhD student Agnes Tegen decided to start as a PhD student at IOTAP.
 In her PhD project she will bring a user experience perspective and explore ways to design intelligent IoT systems.

 Agnes, which are your research interests?

 My main research interests related to Internet of Things and People are about embedded intelligence, distributed artificial intelligence, sensor-intensive systems and machine learning.
 I’m also interested in the users’ perspective of technological solutions and I’m […] Continue reading

 The healthcare of the future is heavily dependent on digital and connected technologies.
 How will this impact care providers, practitioners, and patients?
 We invite you – as policymaker, healthcare practitioner, patient, researcher or technology developer – who have ideas or experience in how technology can support and advance healthcare.
 Together, we will do a health check up on the current state and the futures of smart health, identifying new and interesting research opportunities.